2lag/edit/README.md

 - - - Scripts ( /scripts/*.edit in cfg dir )
 - move any mouse functionality to mousehook & same with any keyboard 1-by-1 & recode as needed
 - test current and implement missing support for alternative pointless encoding formats ( utf-16, utf-32, etc. )
-- (void)XXX all functions with ignored return values, add checks for important ret values in all files, concat to local log w/ date & time if error is before text editor is working, or if text editor is not working
+- (void)XXX all functions with ignored return values, add checks for important ret values in all files, append error to local log w/ date & time if error is before text editor is working, or if text editor is not working
 - full, final, in-depth reoptimization
 - add comments to non-self-explaning code
 - test everything ( make list of stuff from each file's funcs )